Since late 1971, the author of this WEBSITE worked on both:

 – If you’re interested in novel 2-Wheeler concepts: Discover how they can still be steered with ease and fun, even when the rider is held against a backrest by seatbelts, inside a protective structure.

-– Or know more about the contributions and limits of over 10 other known 2-Wheeler steering theories (Countersteering, Body Leaning, Gyroscopic Reactions, Front Fork Geometry, Target Fixation…).
+– Or if you’d like to know more about the contributions and limits of over 10 other known 2-Wheeler steering theories (Countersteering, Body Leaning, Gyroscopic Reactions, Front Fork Geometry, Target Fixation…).

--2- Road worthy 3-Wheelers can definitely offer advantages over road motorcycles in terms of safety, comfort, practical use and fun to ride.
+Also, 3-Wheelers will never beat narrower 2-Wheel motorcycles in European and Asian city traffic.
+But some 3-Wheelers can definitely offer advantages over road motorcycles in terms of safety, comfort, load carrying capacity, and yes, fun to ride.

 – Discover a 3-Wheeler type presenting a strong potential in terms of comfort, safety and fun to ride enhancement over other 3-Wheelers and regular 2-Wheeler road motorcycles.